 - SSD input/output nodes 32 nodes have 480 GB solid state drives (SSDs) for ultra high performance input/ouput.
 The total system SSD capacity is 15 TB.

-The name Mesabi was selected by MSI staff from over 140 suggestions from MSI users and others at the U. The Mesabi Range is the largest of the four major iron deposits in northern Minnesota that collectively make up the area known as the Iron Range.
+The name Mesabi was selected by MSI staff from over 140 suggestions from MSI users and others at the U of M. The Mesabi Range is the largest of the four major iron deposits in northern Minnesota that collectively make up the area known as the Iron Range.
 It is the chief deposit of iron ore in the U.S. The name comes from an Ojibwe word meaning “immense mountain.”
 The name reflects Minnesota’s cultural heritage and natural resources and ties in to an informal term for supercomputers, “Big Iron.”